Theory to Practice

 - Language: English or with translations to English included.
 Writing free of prejudiced, biased or disrespectful language.

-- Voice: Active voice and research findings reported in past tense.
+- Voice: Active voice.
+Literature and research findings reported in past tense.

 - Professional preparation: Manuscripts exceeding the length limits or requiring additional proofreading, formatting, and/or reference checks will be returned to the author(s) for further editing.